stratosphereips/StratosphereLinuxIPS/README.md

 Slips is Python-based and relies on [Zeek network analysis framework](https://zeek.org/get-zeek/) for capturing live traffic and analyzing PCAPs.

 Slips needs Redis >= 7.0.4 for interprocess communication.
 Redis can be installed directly on the host computer or in Docker.

-# Contributing

-We welcome contributions to improve the functionality and features of Slips.

-Please read carefully the [contributing guidelines](https://stratospherelinuxips.readthedocs.io/en/develop/contributing.html) for contributing to the development of Slips

-You can run Slips and report bugs, make feature requests, and suggest ideas, open a pull request with a solved GitHub issue and new feature, or open a pull request with a new detection module.

-The instructions to create a new detection module along with a template [here](https://stratospherelinuxips.readthedocs.io/en/develop/create_new_module.html).

-If you are a student, we encourage you to apply for the Google Summer of Code program that we participate in as a hosting organization.

-Check [Slips in GSoC2023](https://github.com/stratosphereips/Google-Summer-of-Code-2023) for more information.

-You can [join our conversations in Discord](https://discord.gg/zu5HwMFy5C) for questions and discussions.
-We appreciate your contributions and thank you for helping to improve Slips!

 # Installation